JohnDeery/cacheBuster/README.md

 ## Changelog
 ~2014~

+2014-04-20 - Updated the plugin.json to (hopefully) fix the homepage url for display on plugins.piwik.org.
+Happy Easter!

 2014-04-19 - Updated to work with 2.2.0.
 Removed the custom directory separator code and switch to use the PHP constant.

 2014-02-21 - Update some more code, added in notification area but it's not quite working yet (TODO - make it work)